Economic activity and social change in the UK, real-time indicators: 23 April 2026

 3. The confidence limits are 1.96 standard deviations of the seasonally adjusted series, centred around zero.
 If a data point is outside of these limits, it is a statistically significant difference.

-A net 3% of firms reported a month-on-month increase in turnover in February 2026, a 2 percentage point increase when compared with January 2026 and within normal month-on-month variation.
+A net 4% of firms reported a month‑on‑month increase in turnover in March 2026.
+This was a 1 percentage point increase compared with February 2026 and was above normal month‑on‑month variation.

-The services sector, the largest contributing sector to gross domestic product (GDP), had a net 3% of firms reporting an increase in turnover in February 2026, compared with the previous month.
-This was an increase of 3 percentage points from January 2026 and within normal month-on-month variation.
+The services sector, the largest contributor to gross domestic product (GDP), had a net 5% of firms reporting an increase in turnover in March 2026, compared with the previous month.
+This was also a 1 percentage point increase from February 2026 and above normal month‑on‑month variation.

 These estimates have been weighted according to each industry's contribution to the economy.
 As services have the greatest contribution, they have a greater contribution to the total index.
 The data are seasonally adjusted.
 More information on the compilation and methodology of these estimates can be found in our Economic activity and social change in the UK, real-time indicators methodology.